 As long as your beans have the support of a sturdy trellis, there is very little to do until harvest time.
 Pole bean flowers bloom in a variety of colors and their prolific blossoms are breathtaking.

 Being shallow-rooted, they require at least 1 inch of water per week.
-Providing plants with consistent moisture is key, especially during flowering and fruiting.
+Providing plants with consistent moisture is key, especially during flowering and fruiting phases of growing pole beans.
 Beans in general are sensitive to moisture and can be prone to blights and molds, so it is important to avoid soaking the leaves when watering.

-They prefer well-drained soil with a pH of 6.0 to 6.8.
+Growing pole beans requires well-drained soil with a pH of 6.0 to 6.8.
+Sandy loam is best, and clay soils will reduce the amount of pods your plant produces.
 Mulching the plants with a fine mulch like compost or shredded leaves will help retain soil moisture and inhibit weed growth.

-Pole beans need strong support and there are lots of trellising options out there for managing your vines.
+Growing pole beans requires strong support and there are lots of trellising options out there for managing your vines.
 Many garden centers sell pre-made trellises, but creating your own out of recycled odds and ends can be really fun.

 Some ideas for trellis materials include: